SayantanmPaul/Q-Chat-Client/README.md

 - **Web Search Integration**: The Agent can perform web searches (web crawl-based) on demand to provide up-to-date and relevant information, showing the user with the concurent information.

-- **Responsive Design**: A fully responsive interface that works seamlessly on desktop and mobile devices, featuring an adaptable sidebar.

-- **Developer Playground**: A dedicated `/playground` route for testing individual UI components.

 ⚠️ Features like **Chat History**, **Search Conversation** won't work as ``authentication strategy`` hasn't been designd/configured yet from the backend.

 ### A Quick Overview of the Agent Architecture